Negan: Season 8

-Negan appears in the season premiere, "Mercy," when Rick leads an army of assembled survivors outside the Sanctuary.
+Negan appears in the season premiere, "Mercy", when Rick leads an army of assembled survivors outside the Sanctuary.
 More amused than worried, Negan refuses to march his people out to fight Rick just to prove "that my dick is bigger than yours".
 Rick offers Negan's lieutenants and the Saviors inside the chance to surrender, but states that Negan still has to die.
-Negan attempts to divide them by bringing out Hilltop Governor Gregory (Xander Berkeley) to order the residents to retreat, but this tactic fails.
-They open fire, decimating the Sanctuary walls, but Negan and his people take cover.
-They are then surprised by a massive herd of walkers led by Daryl before the gates are blown open and the herd funnels inside.
-Negan is trapped in a trailer with Gabriel.
+Negan attempts to divide them by having Hilltop Governor Gregory (Xander Berkeley) order his people to withdraw, but this tactic fails.
+The allied army opens fire at the Sanctuary walls while Negan and his people take cover.
+They are then surprised by a massive herd of zombies lured by Daryl; the gates are blown open and the herd funnels inside.
+Negan becomes trapped in a trailer with Gabriel.

 "The Big Scary U" opens in the Sanctuary prior to Rick's attack with Negan meeting with his chief lieutenants.
-When Simon suggests they wipe out one of the communities entirely, Negan becomes incensed, stating that people are critical to what they are building.
+When Simon suggests they destroy one of the communities entirely, Negan becomes incensed, stating that people are critical to what they are building.
 He instead wants to capture and publicly execute Rick, Maggie and Ezekiel to cow their people into submission.
 The episode then returns to Negan and Gabriel in the trailer, discussing their views on survival.
-When Gabriel tries to get Negan to confess his sins, he is evasive until he finally admits his greatest regret was his treatment of his first wife prior to the outbreak, stating she died of cancer and he could not bring himself to put her down.
+When encouraged by Gabriel to confess his sins, Negan is evasive until he finally admits his greatest regret was his treatment of his first wife prior to the outbreak, stating she died of cancer and he could not bring himself to put her down.
 The two manage to escape by "gutting up" and Negan is able reassert control of the spiraling situation in the Sanctuary.

-Negan returns to Alexandria to exact revenge, and he is met by Carl (who, unbeknownst to Negan, is dying from a walker bite) who attempts to dissuade him from attacking and even offers to be killed to spare the rest.
+Negan returns to Alexandria to exact revenge, and is met by Carl (who, unbeknownst to Negan, is dying from a zombie bite) who attempts to dissuade him from attacking and even offers to be killed to spare the rest.
 He questions Negan if this is what he wanted or the person he wanted to be, and Negan appears emotional.
 However, upon learning Carl's confrontation was merely to distract the Saviors, Negan angrily orders his army to fire their weapons, and he confronts Rick upon his arrival.
 After a brutal hand-to-hand fight, he throws Rick through a window.
 Rick retreats into the sewers with Michonne and the rest of the Alexandrians.